mesosphere-backup/dcos-docker/README.md

 registry                       Start a docker registry with certs in the mesos master. web                            Run the dcos installer with --web.
 ```

-### Requirements

-- A Linux machine with systemd and docker installed.

 ### Settings